calories to gain muscle mass

 Take the value of your basal metabolism and multiply it by the number associated with your activity level.

-Please note, activity level refers not only to gym workouts, but also to the rest of your day.
+Be careful, the activity level refers not only to your gym workouts, but also to the rest of your day.

-If you have two jobs and still train 4 to 5 times a week, then your level of activity is likely to be intense.
+If you have two jobs and still train 4 to 5 times a week, then your activity level will probably be intense.

-If, on the other hand, you only leave home to train, even if it is 6 times a week, your activity level will be light, or at most, moderate.
+If, on the other hand, you only leave the house to train, even if it is 6 times a week, your activity level will be light, or at most, moderate.

 Example

-Pedro continued to read the article, and after learning that his basal metabolism is approximately 1805 Kcal, he will now also take into account his lifestyle.
+Pedro continued reading the article, and after knowing that his basal metabolism is approximately 1805 Kcal, he will now also take his lifestyle into account.

-He trains four times a week, and his daily life is not very demanding, spending a large part of him sitting in an office.
+He trains four times a week, and his daily life is not very demanding, spending most of it sitting in an office.

 Pedro's calculation is as follows.